m0euk/RDS-Bridge/README.md

   `87.5-88.0 104.2`), for camping on the clear channels where Sporadic-E shows first.

 The **skip list** (your locals) is built by ticking "skip" on DX-log rows, typing frequencies, or "＋ my catches".
-Detection uses integrated channel power, and the channel step follows your region raster automatically (100 kHz, or 200 kHz on the odd tenths in North America).
+Detection uses integrated channel power, and the channel step follows your **Spacing** setting — Auto (region: 100 kHz, or 200 kHz on the odd tenths in North America) or a fixed 50 / 100 / 200 / 250 kHz, so the scan can reach grids like Thailand's quarter-MHz stations.
 Every catch runs through the normal decoder and PI commit guard — the scan only points the radio and watches, so it can't fabricate a station.
 A non-verbose scan logs start, catches, a 30-second progress heartbeat, and stop; turn on **verbose scan log** for a per-channel view with signal levels.